swordfischer/swordfischer.github.io/_posts/2024-05-22-HTB-WriteUp-Counter_Defensive.md

 The idea is then to explore the Telegram API and figure out how the bot communicates with the attacker.
 The assumption is that it uses a private chat / group with the attacker.
 [This resource](https://checkmarx.com/blog/how-we-were-able-to-infiltrate-attacker-telegram-bots/) elaborates much more on this topic.

 During the CTF there was a lot of activity with this bot, so the `getUpdates` endpoint with Telegram had some information, but the "proper" way was probably to look at the conversation history and retrieve that information.
-So, let's use the API key informations that we have to use `forwardMessage`, to send data from an old chat to our own account.
+Based on the API key information that we have, we can use `forwardMessage` to send data from an old chat to our own account.
 To do that, we need to find the bot username.

 {% highlight powershell %}
 (irm -Uri "https://api.telegram.org/bot$($i0)/getMe").Result